basement guarantees and insurance backed warranties

 The Basement Expert Guarantee.

-Included after you bought all our relevant products and services.
+Included after you bought all my relevant products and services.

-This means we are unique guaranteeing workmanship - ours and yours as well.
+This means I am unique guaranteeing workmanship - mine and yours as well.

 Subject to entirely reasonable terms and conditions.

-We build domestic basements ourselves and have done so since 2005.
-Over that time we have developed methods that always work.
+I built domestic basements since 2005.
+Over that time I have developed methods that always work.

-The only guarantee we give is in return for all our products and services appropriate to your job.
+The only guarantee I give is in return for all my products and services appropriate to your job.

 Legal bits:

-We will have to approve your formwork including the height of each pour.
-We might want to be paid for an extra visit to do this.
+1. I will have to approve your formwork including the height of each pour.
+I might want to be paid for an extra visit to do this.

-You must use and pay for our powerful plasticiser, our supervision, poker hire, rods and nuts and anything else we tell you is necessary for success.
+2. You must use and pay for my powerful plasticiser, my supervision, poker hire, rods and nuts and anything else I tell you is necessary for success.

-You, your design team and your workforce must have followed our direction and supervision throughout.
-This includes preparing joints and repairing any flaws we notice soon after formwork is removed.
-We must be invited to visit at the appropriate time.
+3. You, your design team and your workforce must have followed my direction and supervision throughout.
+This includes preparing joints and repairing any flaws I notice soon after formwork is removed.
+I must be invited to visit at the appropriate time.

 It is important to understand the timing of this guarantee.